Who is eligible to become a member?

 -Evaluation is 1-2 minutes (must speak for at least 1 minute)

--We recommend that each student donate $5 to the church for space usage each month, plus $25 payment per year to help pay for the gavel club annual charter fee as well as trophies, year end awards, website maintenance, etc. in addition, each student will need to fill out the Gavel Club membership application form.
+-Each student shall donate $5 to the church for space usage each month, plus $30 payment per year to help pay for the gavel club annual charter fee as well as trophies, year end awards, website maintenance, etc. in addition, each student will need to fill out the Gavel Club membership application form.

 What is the manual–are we using Pathways online like the regular adult Toastmasters group?